- Home

 Schedule an appointment

-The immunization clinics occur by appointment, at the San Miguel County Public Health Department, 333 W. Colorado Ave., 3rd Floor, Telluride, CO.
+Immunizations occur by appointment, at the San Miguel County Public Health Department, 333 W. Colorado Ave., 3rd Floor, Telluride, CO.
 Medicaid, CHP+, and private insurance are accepted.
 According to federal law, no person may be denied a vaccine that is purchased with federal immunization grant funds for inability to pay.

 To set up an appointment, please call (970) 728-4289 or email publichealth@sanmiguelcountyco.gov.